Shubham-AI-lover/Olist-E-Commerce-Sales-Customer-Insights-Dashboard-Power-BI-Project-/README.md

 •	 Key Influencer Visual (Optional) for understanding cancellation patterns

 ## **About the Data**
-The data used in this project is sourced from Kaggle, specifically the Brazilian E-Commerce Public Dataset by Olist.
+The data used in this project is sourced from **Kaggle**, specifically the **Brazilian E-Commerce Public Dataset by Olist**.
 It contains real-world transactions made between 2016 and 2018 on Olist — a large B2C marketplace in Brazil.
 This dataset provides a comprehensive view of the entire e-commerce process, from order placement to customer delivery and reviews.
 It includes:

 olist_orders_dataset.csv – order lifecycle and statuses